-- 1. What is the extent and magnitude of direct impact from sediment contaminants? - 2.
-What is the trend in extent and magnitude of direct impacts from sediment contaminants? - 3.
-What is the indirect risk of sediment contaminants to seabirds?
+- 1. What is the extent and magnitude of sediment quality impacts in the Southern California Bight? - 2.
+How does the extent and magnitude of sediment quality impacts vary over time in the Southern California Bight? - 3.
+What is the extent and magnitude of bioaccumulation of select contaminants in seafood in the Southern California Bight?

-The first two questions are similar to questions posed in previous Bight surveys, although new chemicals and new habitats will be explored in Bight'13.
-The third question is also similar to previous surveys, except that birds instead of fish will be targeted for bioaccumulation measurements.
-The details of the sampling design are captured in the Bight'13 Workplan, created by the 35 participating agencies (Table I-1) in Bight'13.
+The first two questions are similar to questions posed in previous Bight surveys, although new chemicals and new habitats will be explored in Bight'18.
+The third question is also similar to previous surveys, reevaluating bioaccumulation in sport fish last conducted during the 2008 survey.
+The details of the sampling design are captured in the Bight'18 Sediment Quality Workplan, created by the 46 participating organizations (Table I-1) in Bight'18.